Research Team

 JIUQUAN HAN

-Jiuquan Han is an Associate Professor of Linguistics in College of Foreign Languages, Hebei Agricultural University.
+Jiuquan Han is Associate Professor of Linguistics in College of Foreign Languages, Hebei Agricultural University.
 During 1985-1989, he was educated as an English major in the Department of Foreign Languages, Hebei Teachers University. [...]
 During 2002-2006, he was educated as a part-time graduate in the Department of English, Beijing International Studies University, where he read cognitive linguistics, cognitive psychology, psychoanalysis and anthropology. [read more]

 EDWARD NEWMAN